niczos/vpc-network-peering/README.md

 # VPC network peering

-The script counts peered networks and writes an entry to the Cloud Log.
+The script counts peered networks and writes an entry to the Cloud Log and PubSub.

 ## Requirements